TechnicalPursuit/TIBET/doc/markdown/tibet-appcache.1.md

 template.
 This effectively changes the cache content which should have the effect of causing your browser to refresh the cache.

+## CONFIGURATION SETTINGS

+  * `npm.name` :
+    The project name, used to locate the cache file by name.

+  * `project.start_page` :
+    The project's start page, usually `index.html`.
+This is the file updated with the manifest attribute necessary to enable/disable the cache.

+## ENVIRONMENT VARIABLES

+No process environment variables are required by this command.

 ## EXAMPLES

 ### Checking application cache status